Til' Death Do Us Part

-Two long weeks later, my aunt acquiesced, sourly, and packs a small suitcase full of things to take to her place closer to the city.
+Two long weeks later, my aunt acquiesced, sourly, and packed a small suitcase full of things to take to her place closer to the city.

 Which, it turns out, was the house I sat in four years ago, watching her gracefully glide through the courtyard as if he didn’t exist.
-She waltzed past the coughing grey ghost without a glance, while he shyly dipped silver into his bowl, slurping breakfast.
+She waltzed past the coughing grey ghost without a glance, while he shyly slurped his breakfast.
 There were whispers, of course.
 She must be a wicked woman if she was unwilling to take care of her sick husband.
 It didn’t matter what he’d done!
 Women had survived far worse.
 What would her parents say if they were alive?
 Disgraceful.
 She was lucky he came home to her instead of one of his mistresses.
-The rare times I saw her respond, fiercely and directly, were the times I regret not holding a translator app two inches from her face.
-I still want to know the web of words she spun to make the strangers sit up in shock, and dare not utter another syllable about her character and her relationship for the remainder of our visit.
+The rare times I saw her respond, fiercely and directly, were the times I regret not holding a translator app two inches away from her face.
+I still want to know the sticky web of words she spun to make strangers sit up in shock, and dare not utter another syllable about her character, and her relationship, for the remainder of our visit.

 He died shortly after my stay.
 I heard the news through a muffled phone call to America.
 Apparently, my aunt didn’t shed a single tear when she heard.
-On the day of the funeral, she buttoned a white blouse, slipped on a lace skirt, and pressed her palms together to pay respects.
-She half-smiled when strangers gave their condolences, dabbed her daughter's forced sniffles, reassured her grandkids and great-grandkids that one day they’d see him again.
+On the day of the funeral, she buttoned a white blouse, tied a lace skirt, and pressed her palms together to pay respects.
+She half-smiled when distant family gave their condolences, dabbed her daughter's forced tears, and reassured her grandkids and great-grandkids that one day they’d see him again.
 She knew that none of them could possibly understand the painfully distinct difference between being a lover and being kin.